90-CREDIT EXTENDED PROJECT - 2020/1

 Module code: EEEM056

-Expected prior/parallel learning: Appropriate background knowledge related to the project topic.
+Expected prior learning: Appropriate background knowledge related to the project topic.

 Electrical and Electronic Engineering

 Prerequisites / Co-requisites

 The project forms an integral and important part of the course.
 It is intended to occupy some 900 hours spread over approximately 150 working days.
 The normal arrangement is that students may carry out a project either in the Department or in industry.
 The duration of full-time project work is nominally 30 weeks in the second academic year, but there is also preparatory work in the first academic year.
 Projects are usually individual, although it is possible to have a group project, which can be broken down into different parts so that the contribution of each individual can be separately specified and assessed.
 For University based projects there may be a need for students to visit companies, especially if there is an industrial link in the project.

 The different environments where a project can be carried out are as follows.

 University: Projects are usually carried out in association with one of the research groups - a full time academic or experienced research worker will be appointed as academic supervisor though day-to-day supervision may sometimes be by a researcher working in the project area.

 Industry: Arrangements exist for students, if they so wish, to undertake a project in industry or one which is carried out in collaboration with industry.
 Students who are voluntarily carrying out an industrial project away from the university are normally paid a bursary by the company for the duration of the full-time project work.
 The research groups also have several industrially funded research projects and MSc projects often contribute to this activity.